CodeWithRonaldo/Guardian-AI/README.md

 ## Integrating GuardianAI Into Your Protocol

 GuardianAI is designed to be integrated into any existing Sui DeFi protocol.
-Each protocol gets its own deployment — there are no shared objects between integrations.
+Each protocol gets its own deployment; there are no shared objects between integrations.

-### Step 1 — Add circuit breakers to your Move contract
+### Step 1: Add circuit breakers to your Move contract

 Add these two functions to your existing contract.
-The `assert_active` call checks the enabled flag — if the guardian is disabled by the admin, the call aborts before any state changes.
+The `assert_active` call checks the enabled flag; if the guardian is disabled by the admin, the call aborts before any state changes.

 ```move
 use guardian_ai::cap::{Self, GuardianCap, GuardianConfig};